inspircd/docs/docs/tutorials/prevent-spam.md

 # These go above your main connect class
 <connect allow="*"
-         registered="no"
+         connected="no"
          port="6667">

 <connect deny="*"
-         registered="yes"
+         connected="yes"
          port="6667"
          reason="Plain text connections are not allowed on this server.
 Please reconnect to irc.example.com/+6697 using TLS.">
 ```

 ### Filtering messages

-If the other methods on this page are not feasible or you are still having issues you can use [the filter module](/3/modules/filter) to block messages that are sent by spammers.
+If the other methods on this page are not feasible or you are still having issues you can use [the filter module](/4/modules/filter) to block messages that are sent by spammers.

 ### Useful third-party modules

 The `inspircd-contrib` repository contains several third-party modules which may be useful for spam prevention.
 These modules are checked for obvious issues by the InspIRCd Team before they are merged but may not meet the same levels of stability as the official modules shipped with InspIRCd.

-- [blockhighlight](https://github.com/inspircd/inspircd-contrib/blob/master/3/m_blockhighlight.cpp) (`./modulemanager install m_blockhighlight`) &mdash; Adds channel mode `V` (blockhighlight) which kills users who attempt to highlight multiple users.
+- [blockhighlight](https://github.com/inspircd/inspircd-contrib/blob/master/4/m_blockhighlight.cpp) (`./modulemanager install m_blockhighlight`) &mdash; Adds channel mode `V` (blockhighlight) which kills users who attempt to highlight multiple users.

-- [fakelist](https://github.com/inspircd/inspircd-contrib/blob/master/3/m_fakelist.cpp) (`./modulemanager install m_fakelist`) &mdash; An alternative to [the securelist module](/3/modules/securelist) that responds to `/LIST` with a list of spamtrap channels that kill users who join them.

-- [kill_idle](https://github.com/inspircd/inspircd-contrib/blob/master/3/m_kill_idle.cpp) (`./modulemanager install m_kill_idle`) &mdash; Allows killing users who are idle.
+- [kill_idle](https://github.com/inspircd/inspircd-contrib/blob/master/4/m_kill_idle.cpp) (`./modulemanager install m_kill_idle`) &mdash; Allows killing users who are idle.
 Can be configured to kill users that have been connected for a while but have not joined any channels which is a common tactic used by spambots to evade spamfilters.

-- [solvemsg](https://github.com/inspircd/inspircd-contrib/blob/master/3/m_solvemsg.cpp) (`./modulemanager install m_solvemsg`) &mdash; Requires users solve a basic maths problem before they can message others.
+- [solvemsg](https://github.com/inspircd/inspircd-contrib/blob/master/4/m_solvemsg.cpp) (`./modulemanager install m_solvemsg`) &mdash; Requires users solve a basic maths problem before they can message others.

-- [tgchange](https://github.com/inspircd/inspircd-contrib/blob/master/3/m_tgchange.cpp) (`./modulemanager install m_tgchange`) &mdash; Prevents users from messaging lots of targets at the same time.
+- [tgchange](https://github.com/inspircd/inspircd-contrib/blob/master/4/m_tgchange.cpp) (`./modulemanager install m_tgchange`) &mdash; Prevents users from messaging lots of targets at the same time.